codykoscielski/codykoscielski/README.md

 # Hi there, I'm Cody 👋
 ### **`Web Developer`**

-Welcome to my GitHub profile!
-You will find all my ongoing, current, and completed projects here.
-I am primarily a front-end JavaScript developer, but I also like to explore other areas of web development such as backend, databases, and UI/UX design.
-Coding is something that I have always been passionate about since I graduated from Penn State University.
-I am currently working as a web developer building client websites in WordPress and HubSpot but also building an inhouse application using Laravel.
-If you would like to see more of my completed work and links to working demos, you can check out my portfolio website "[here][website]".
+Hello!
+Welcome to my GitHub profile.
+This is where you'll find all my web development projects.

+I graduated from Penn State University and since then, coding has been my passion.
+I'm currently working as a web developer, building websites with different technology stacks, WordPress, HubSpot, and working on WordPress Theme Development.
+I'm also creating an inhouse application using PHP.

+Right now, I'm learning more about PHP, Laravel, and WordPress theme development.
+If you want to see more of my work and some live demos, you can visit my portfolio website.
+Thanks for stopping by! "[here][website]".

 ## Languages and Programming Tools